ThomasCsson/MASSIVEChem/README.md

 ![Spectrum](Spectrum_output.png)

 Note that here there appear to be two overlapping peaks at ~ 334 [th].
 This is due to the presence of an odd number of sulphur atoms.
-This causes there to be a peak at 0.004 [th] from the second peak.
+This causes there to be a peak 0.004 [th] infront of the second peak.
+This can be verified by zooming in on the sectrum:

 <img width="925" alt="Focused_spectrum" src="https://github.com/ThomasCsson/MASSIVEChem/assets/160872481/440ac2ea-c2fe-40ff-b1ed-1a447024bcb0">